astapm/non-grafic-games/README.md

-# Simple non-grafic games on Python
+# Simple non-grafic games on Python, Bash etc.

 **Minimum grafic, maximum replayability**
 Entertainment is not the main thing in the game